Improve Engineering Operations and Results by Correctly Integrating CX and UX Practitioners and Processes

 Format: Interactive workshop (polls, discussions, exercises, Q&A).
 Available in 1.5 and 2 day lengths.
 Customized versions and lengths available.

-After the workshop, those passing our certification exam with a score of at least 80 will receive a Certification in CX Process Integration.
+After the workshop, those passing our exam with a score of at least 80 will receive a Certificate in CX Process Integration.
 You will receive a certificate and badge that you can print, add to LinkedIn, and share.

 Those who complete the course but do not wish to take the exam can request a Certificate of Completion to prove they attended the workshop.